open-cloud/open-cloud.github.io.old/2_developer.md

 clusters and how to configure a Site to know about a set of Nodes, respectively.

+###OpenStack Cluster

-A simple way to create an end-to-end development environment is to use [CloudLab](https://www.cloudlab.us/) to bring up a basic OpenStack Cloud.
+A simple way to create an end-to-end development environment is to use [CloudLab](https://www.cloudlab.us/) to host a basic OpenStack cluster, and then link this cluster to the running XOS you just installed.
+If you already have a running OpenStack cluster, then it can be used in place of this CloudLab version.

-Besides the above pointers for general XOS configuration, here are some CloudLab-specific tips:
+To create the cluster on CloudLap do the following:

-* Use the *ARM64OpenStack-Basic* profile to create your CloudLab experiment.
+* Create your CloudLab experiment using the *ARM64OpenStack-Basic* profile.

 * Find the IP address of the *controller* node in your experiment.
 Add the following line to the */etc/hosts* file in your XOS container (replace 128.110.152.78 with the right address):